r-link/microtome_slides/README.md

         have to be perfect.

 ![](figures/step7.png)

+  - If your sample is surrounded by transparency (indicated by a checkerboard pattern) instead of white space, make sure the background color is set to white and right click on the corresponding layer and remove the alpha channel (**Alphakanal entfernen**) - if you do not do this, the color decomposition may not work properly.

   - save the image in GIMP’s `.xcf` format as `CODE_GI.xcf` or `CODE_GI_cropped.xcf`.
 This file will be used later for the